seetohjinwei/StackC/README.md

 ./forth your_program
 ```

+## Documentation

+Included below are brief explanations and examples (and equivalent programs in python).
+There are more examples in `tests` folder.

+Feel free to check out the source code for more details.

 ## Words

 Words must be separated with either a ` ` (space character) or `\n` (new line).
 You can have multiple spaces or new line characters (even mixed around) successively, they are treated as a single separator.